zulip/zulip/templates/zerver/api/integration-guide.md

 * `zerver/lib/integrations.py`: Add your integration to
 `WEBHOOK_INTEGRATIONS` to register it.
-This will automatically register a url for the webhook of the form `api/v1/external/mywebhook` and associate with the function called `api_mywebhook_webhook` in `zerver/webhooks/mywebhook/view.py`.
+This will automatically register a url for the incoming webhook of the form `api/v1/external/mywebhook` and associate with the function called `api_mywebhook_webhook` in `zerver/webhooks/mywebhook/view.py`.